Indulge Me For A Few Moments

 Over the years, I continued to hone my skills to bring the best game and news stories to the site that I possibly could.
 New Kings-related e-mail lists eventually replaced the one hosted by Von Rospach and I moved my work there and to the USENET newsgroup devoted to the Kings.

-In 1997, just as the World Wide Web was exploding onto the scene, Online Kingdom Managing Editor David Atkinson, without my knowledge, sent a letter to Tim Leiweke, who was the President of the Kings at the time (he is now the Kings Governor and President and Chief Executive Officer of the Anschutz Entertainment Group, which owns the Kings and Staples Center).
+In 1997, just as the World Wide Web was exploding onto the scene, Online Kingdom Managing Editor David Atkinson, without my knowledge, sent a letter to Tim Leiweke, who was the President of the Kings at the time.

 In the letter, Atkinson suggested that the Kings offer me a media credential, which would allow me to attend games and give me access to the team so I could do interviews.
 I had no idea he had done this until I got an e-mail from Mike Altieri, who was the Kings media relations director (he is now Vice President, Communications and Broadcasting), asking me to drop by his office so we could talk about my work.